tim-one/tim-one.github.io/psf/gunsmoke.md

 So I shared that on Discourse, pasting the output, and a brief followup pointing out a minor blind spot of _its_.

-And those posts were promptly "hidden by commmunity flags".
+And those posts were promptly "hidden by community flags".
 Yes, it's like a clown car :wink:.

 So let's spell that out.
 Here various pieces in roughly reverse chronological order, because the resolution informs the start of it too.